percona/pmm-doc/docs/details/develop-checks.md

 ### Format for checks v.1
 To create checks for PMM 2.27 and older, use the following format:

-??? note alert alert-info "Check Types table (click to show/hide)"
+??? note alert alert-info "Version 1 Checks Format (click to show/hide)"

     ``` yaml
     ---